Gain Muscle With Mechanical Drop Sets

 But, there are two problems with traditional drop sets:

-- You're forced to "keep dropping the weight" and eventually you end up using weight you're embarrassed to be seen struggling with
+- You're forced to "keep dropping the weight" and eventually you end up using a weight you're embarrassed to be seen struggling with

 - It gets boring